Curious about how bankruptcy works and if it might be right for you?

 1. Should I file for bankruptcy?

-In order for a bankruptcy attorney to answer this question they need to know, generally, what your assets, income and liabilities are.
-Additionally, at Levitt & Slafkes, P.C. we always want to know our client’s goals.
-The attorney should explain both Chapter 7 and Chapter 13 bankruptcies and offer recommendations and options based on your individual situation.
+In order for a bankruptcy attorney to answer this question they’ll need to know, generally, what your assets, income and liabilities are.
+The bankruptcy attorney should explain both Chapter 7 and Chapter 13 bankruptcy and offer recommendations and options based upon your unique situation and goals.

 2. What are the benefits and negatives if I file for bankruptcy?

 The bankruptcy attorney should take the time to explain how you can benefit from filing bankruptcy.
 The attorney should also explain if there are any negatives from filing based on your unique situation.

 3. How much of the attorney’s practice is devoted to bankruptcy cases?

 When you walk into the office of an attorney who says they practice bankruptcy law, you are likely to assume that bankruptcy is their primary area of practice.
 That is not, however, always the case.
 Sometimes attorneys who practice bankruptcy law also practice many other types of law and may actually have very little experience in bankruptcy law.

 Ideally you would want to work with an attorney that has extensive experience in bankruptcy as it is a specialized area of the law.

 4. What information must you provide to the attorney?